 Applicants for Environmental Services intern positions must be enrolled in a trade school training program, or college or university undergraduate or graduate program, preferably in a field related to the mission and scope of the bureau's work.
-The trade school, college or university must be located in Oregon or Washington, or the applicant must be a resident of the Portland Metropolitan Area.
+The trade school, college or university must be located in Oregon or Washington, or the applicant must be a resident of the Portland metropolitan area.

 Internships for students in engineering, environmental or wastewater programs may periodically be available in these areas:

-Perform research and field work in support of Phase I and II Environmental Site Assessments, write reports and letters, perform filing and general office duties.
-Provide general and administrative support to the Portland Brownfields Program through representation at neighborhood meetings and public events, amending program website, and conducting research.
+Perform research and field work, write reports and letters, and perform filing and general office duties.
+Provide general and administrative support to the Portland Brownfields Program through participation at neighborhood meetings and public events, updating and distributing outreach materials, amending program website, and conducting research.

 Assist operations and maintenance staff with seasonal maintenance and a variety of special projects at the city's Columbia Boulevard Wastewater Treatment Plant.
 Positions are also available in the Collection Systems Operations, Revegetation, and Maintenance Division, performing field work including seed collection from native groundcovers, vegetation monitoring and compliance reporting, updating various databases, and assisting in Asset Management.

 For More Information